robin-drexler/JimFlowPrint-pdf-generator/Readme.md

 # Purpose
-Generates a ticket template as pdf, embedding provides ticket data (type, text etc).
+Generates a ticket template as pdf, embedding provided ticket data (type, text etc).

 PDFs will be used for further processing (printing).